EricAtNRD/ConkyInfinitySVG/README.md

 ## About

-InfinitySVG is a theme for the "conky" system monitor for X. It is mostly based on the Infinity theme by Harshit Yadav.
+InfinitySVG is a theme for the "conky" system monitor for X. It is based on the Infinity theme by Harshit Yadav.

 ![InfinitySVG screenshot](https://github.com/circumjacence/ConkyInfinitySVG/raw/master/images/InfinitySVG-screencap-960w.png)

-For Harshit Yadav's original theme, please see: [Infinity on Deviantart.com](http://harshit1990.deviantart.com/art/Infinity-306921086)

 ## Acknowledgements